Managing a sales team is no easy feat.

-If you’re part of a startup which does not yet have the resources and manpower to hire a sales manager, the tasks of recruitment, training and performance management often fall on the CEO, who spends time training sales reps instead of focusing on investment or attracting new business.
+Those who are part of a startup and lacking in the necessary resources and manpower to hire a sales manager, often find the task of recruitment, training and performance management fall on the CEO.
+These individuals are all too often forced to take time out of their already stretched schedule to train their sales reps themselves, instead of keeping their focus where it really needs to be (on investment or attracting new business).

-Even bigger companies who have multiple sales reps may find it is not ideal to leave the training to the sales manager.
-While they may be a top sales person, they may not necessarily have the skills or aptitude to coach and inspire reps, and monitor their performance.
+Even bigger companies who have multiple sales reps may find it’s not ideal to leave the training to the sales manager.
+While they may be a top salesperson, they may not necessarily have the skills or aptitude to coach and inspire reps, or monitor their performance.

-- In fact, this 2016 study from SiriusDecisions, found that hiring the right people, training them quickly to hit targets and boosting sales reps’ productivity are a few of the top 5 modern challenges facing sales leadership today.
+- In fact, a study from SiriusDecisions, found that hiring the right people, training them quickly to hit targets and boosting sales reps’ productivity are a few of the top 5 modern challenges facing sales leadership today.

-Inbound sales providers usually have access to a vast international network and talent pool of candidates, which makes it easier for them to seek out the right people for your needs.
-Whether you are seeking Business Development Reps or Account Executives, the company will first discuss the profile of candidate such as if they must have a particular skillset or experience in a certain industry.
+Inbound sales providers usually have access to a vast international network and talent pool of candidates, making it easier for them to seek out the right people for your needs.
+Whether you are seeking Business Development Reps or Account Executives, the company will first discuss the profile of candidate such as if they must have a particular skill-set or experience in a certain industry.

 All candidates undergo a rigorous three-day vetting process and several rounds of interviews, from the HR department to the management team.
 They are also required to be HubSpot certified in Inbound Sales before they are presented as a potential candidate.

-This extensive vetting process over 5 to 7 days ensures that relevant and skilled sales professionals are trained thoroughly.
+This is an extensive vetting process that ensures relevant and skilled sales professionals are trained thoroughly.
 In addition, hiring a remote workforce helps you save on costs typically spent on an on-site employee including HR, office overheads and employee benefits.